neoneb/alwaysLearning/README.md

 *This was my first exercise in DOM Manipulation.
 It's not very pretty but I do plan to come back and add style at a later point.
 The required tasks included:*
 <br/>

-*1. If you click on the list item, it toggles the .done class on and off.*
+*1. If you click on the list item, it toggles the .done class on and off.*<br/>
-*2. Add buttons next to each list item to delete the item when clicked on its corresponding delete button.*
+*2. Add buttons next to each list item to delete the item when clicked on its corresponding delete button.*<br/>
 *3. BONUS: When adding a new list item, it automatically adds the 3. delete button next to it (hint: be sure to check if new items are clickable too!)*
  <br/><br/>